 Hevo’s pre-built integration with MySQL and 150+ data sources across databases, files, analytics engines, etc. gives users the flexibility to bring in data of all different kinds in a way that’s as smooth as possible, without having to write a single line of code.
 Hevo takes full charge of your data transfer process and lets you focus your engineering bandwidth on key business activities in a cost-effective way.

 With continuous real-time data movement, load your data from MySQL to your destination warehouse with Hevo’s easy-to-setup and No-code interface.
-Try our 14-day full-access free trial.

-Advantages of MySQL Master-Slave Replication
+Advantages of MySQL Master Slave Replication

 - Data Redundancy and Reduced Downtime: The slave server gives redundancy to your data by maintaining a copy of it.
 If, in any case, the master server fails, slave servers can take over, ensuring continuous data access and minimizing server downtime.